How this course is delivered

 Areas of study

-You'll receive a wide-ranging introduction to qualitative, quantitative and mixed methods research design and analysis in healthcare.
+You'll receive a wide-ranging introduction to qualitative and quantitative research design and analysis, and research ethics and governance in health.
 In addition to this, you will choose to study specific research methodologies in depth, allowing you to focus on those of most relevance to your practice and research interests.

-In order to undertake and lead research in the NHS and social care, one of the core modules focuses on areas such as public and patient involvement in research, the production of evidence to support decision-making by policy makers, the legislative requirements of undertaking clinical trials and the ethical and economic issues influencing health research.
+In order to undertake and lead health-related research, one of the core modules focuses on areas such as public and patient involvement in research, the production of evidence to support decision-making by policy makers, the legislative requirements of undertaking clinical trials and the ethical and economic issues influencing health research.

 You will have the opportunity, via a supervised research project, to undertake a piece of health-based research within your own area of practice.
 This allows the research undertaken to directly contribute to your current practice and feeds directly into service provision.